Looking to Prevention

 The month of October is breast cancer awareness month.
 Everywhere I look there are splashes of pink as a reminder of this growing problem.
 While I appreciate the awareness, I wish that there was less talk of finding a cure and more talk about prevention.

 In relation to endometriosis, breast cancer is fueled by excess estrogen in the body.
-This estrogen dominance problem also contributes to fibroids, glandular dysfunction and depression.
 These conditions are growing in vast amounts of women.

 I believe that a lot of this growth is fueled by the chemical imitators of estrogen found in our environment which interfere with the action and/or production of our natural hormones.